Bordered Heegaard Floer homology: Invariance and pairing: Statement of results

-\end{theorem} As the notation suggests, these dualizing modules correspond to the identity map $\Id\co F\to F$.
-In fact, for any mapping class $\phi\co F\to F$ there are associated modules $\CFDDa(\phi)$ and $\CFAAa(\phi)$.
-These are calculated in~\cite{LOT4}.
+\end{theorem} As the notation suggests, these dualizing bimodules correspond to the identity map $\Id\co F\to F$.
+In fact, for any mapping class $\phi\co F\to F$ there are associated bimodules $\CFDDa(\phi)$ and $\CFAAa(\phi)$; see~\cite{LOT2}.

-\subsection{Sketch of the construction}
+\section{Sketch of the construction}

-Next, we outline the construction of the bimodules discussed above.
+In this section we outline the construction of the bimodules discussed above.
 Details can be found in~\cite{LOT2}, although the constructions are close enough to the construction of $\CFDa$ and $\CFAa$ that the reader might find it amusing to fill them in on his or her own.
+We start by discussing bordered Heegaard diagrams representing (mapping cylinders of) diffeomorphisms (Section~\ref{sec:hd-for-diffeo}).
+We then give the definitions of the bimodules $\CFDAa(\phi)$ (Section~\ref{sec:CFDA-def}) and $\CFDDa(\Id)$ and $\CFAAa(\Id)$ (Section~\ref{sec:def-CFAA-CFDD-id}).

-\subsubsection{Bordered Heegaard diagrams for diffeomorphisms}
+\subsection{Bordered Heegaard diagrams for diffeomorphisms}

-The module $\CFDAa(\phi)$ is associated to a bordered Heegaard diagram for $\phi$.
-Such a diagram is a slight generalization of the notion from Section~\ref{sec:heegaard-diagrams-boundary} to allow more than one boundary component.
-(These diagrams already made a brief appearance in Section~\ref{sec:CFD-to-HFK}.)
+The bimodule for a diffeomorphism $\phi$, $\CFDAa(\phi)$, is associated to a bordered Heegaard diagram for $\phi$.
+Such a diagram is a slight generalization of the notion from Chapter~\ref{chap:heegaard-diagrams-boundary} to allow more than one boundary component.
+(Such diagrams already made a brief appearance in Section~\ref{sec:CFD-to-HFK}.)